Approaching the Continuous from the Discrete: an Infinite Tensor Product Construction: Introduction

-Regarding the third contribution, one might hope that the whole of $\borelstoch$ could be recovered as $\inften{\finstoch}$, i.e.\ by adjoining infinite tensor products to its discrete counterpart $\finstoch$.
+To understand how infinite tensor products capture probabilistic meaning, we note that all probability measures on $\mathbb{R}$ can be seen as limits of probability measures on finite sets, by virtue of the celebrated Kolmogorov extension theorem.
+Our main contributions are the following: \begin{enumerate} \item Introduce a universal construction that adjoins infinite tensor products (Theorem~\ref{thm:general_adjunction_ITP}); \item Provide a concrete description of morphisms between infinite tensor products, in terms of \emph{finite approximation families} (\cref{sec:finite_approximations}); \item Employ this framework to describe freely generated categories with an infinite tensor product, which admit a diagrammatic representation through plate notation (\cref{sec:stringdiagrams}); \item Provide a characterisation of the category $\inften{\finstoch}$ obtained by adjoining infinite tensor products to $\finstoch$ (Theorem~\ref{thm:inften_of_finstoch}) in terms of Stone spaces and locally constant Markov kernels. \item Provide an axiomatic presentation of $\canstoch$, the restriction of $\inften{\finstoch}$ to powers of $2$ together with the Cantor space $2^{\mathbb{N}}$, its (countably) infinite power (Corollary~\ref{cor:binstoch_canstoch}). \end{enumerate} Regarding the fourth contribution, one might hope that the whole of $\borelstoch$ could be recovered as $\inften{\finstoch}$, i.e.\ by adjoining infinite tensor products to its discrete counterpart $\finstoch$.
 However, this is overly ambitious: not because of probability measures, which can always be described as above, but because of the freeness of measurable functions, whose behaviour cannot be fully captured by finite operations.
 What we obtain instead is a subcategory of $\borelstoch$, which is nonetheless quite expressive: probability measures on $\mathbb{R}$ are in bijective correspondence with probability measures on $2^{\mathbb{N}}$, thus showing that $\canstoch$ is rich enough to encompass all probability measures on $\mathbb{R}$.
-Additionally, this category includes nontrivial kernels that capture biased behaviour with respect to their inputs (see \cref{ex:lc_Mker} for a detailed discussion).
+Additionally, this category includes nontrivial kernels that capture biased behaviour with respect to their inputs (see Example~\ref{ex:lc_Mker} for a detailed discussion).